SenseNet/sncom-resources/_docs/admin-ui/personal-settings.md

 You can enable or disable the drawer, change the drawer type and define a list of preconfigured items to display.
 The drawer types are:

-- temporary, useful for mobile devices
+- temporary, useful for mobile devices.
-- permanent with icons and text
+- permanent with icons and text.
-- mini-variant whitch displays only the icon by default but can be expanded
+- mini-variant whitch displays only the icon by default but can be expanded.

 ### Command Palette